 I have no doubt that Abuelita, with all her wisdom that naturally comes with age, knew that she was giving us the very best start to our day.
 With 9 essential nutrients, including 8 grams of high-quality protein, in each 8 oz. glass of milk, she was serving up a gracious supply of protein.
 Not to mention, with that many mouths to feed, milk is one of the most affordable ways to give kids nutritious protein at just .25¢ a glass.
 Add some rice, water, and cinnamon to a pan, and you could have an inexpensive, warm pan of Arroz con Leche to feed everyone.
 You only had to toast some bread and grab a glass of milk to complete your breakfast.

 Funny thing?
 I never got tired of the deliciously sweet flavor of Arroz con Leche.
 Packed with protein, I stay fuller longer when I eat it and can’t pass up the flavor.
-Not to mention, the aromatic lingering of cinnamon and vanilla in the air always kept me coming back for more.
-Helping stir the mixture as it thickened became my morning task.
-Enjoying the savory dish with my family was the reward.
+Not to mention, the aromatic lingering of cinnamon and vanilla in the air always kept me coming back for more of the sweet rice recipe.
+Helping stir the rice pudding mixture as it thickened became my morning task.
+Enjoying the savory rice and milk dish with my family was the reward.
 Years after my Abuelita has passed, I still drift back to her small kitchen watching her cook as I recall the smells and flavors of my childhood.

 As an adult, I remember those nuggets of wisdom passed down to me through the art of cooking.
 I want my children to live healthy lives and remind them of the benefits of milk, that include:

 - the body needs protein to be strong and healthy

 - protein at breakfast can help keep you feel full and satisfied, so you won’t feel hungry by mid-morning